 The David O’Leary award includes a cash prize of USD1500, and travel to IFIPs General Assembly to receive the prize.
 The winner in 2019 was Mary Cleary.

 The award was not made in 2020 because the General Assembly took place as a virtual meeting due to COVID-19 travel restrictions.
 We have however decided to make the award in 2021 despite the General Assembly once again being virtual.
-The 2021 winner will receive the cash prize and be invited to travel to General Assembly 2022 (location not yet known), with expenses covered (subject to a limit).
+The 2021 winner was Don Gotterbarn.
+He has received the cash prize and is invited to travel to General Assembly 2022 in Lille, with expenses covered (subject to a limit).

 The IFIP IP3 David O’Leary award from REDDS Capital was named in honor of a man who made an enormous contribution to the IFIP Global Industry Council and who embodied and was a role model for all the qualities of a true Professional.